 How do I apply for the program?

 You may contact the Community Development Office at (423)224-2877 and request a KAHR Program Application.
 You may also download the application here.
-Complete the application and income questionnaire and return the packet to: City of Kingsport, Community Development Office, 201 W. Market Street, Kingsport, TN, 37660.
+Complete the application and income questionnaire and return the packet to: City of Kingsport, Community Development Office, 415 Broad Street, Kingsport, TN, 37660.

 When your application and income questionnaire is received your name will be placed on the waiting list.
 Community Development Staff will notify you when your name approaches the top of the waiting list.